top of page

 Oysters

-"Oysters" is a series of ceramic sculptures created from real molded shells, then reinterpreted in clay.
+"Oysters" is a series of ceramic sculptures created from real molded shells, then reinterpreted in terracotta.
 Each piece plays between raw naturalism and interior ornamentation, revealing colorful patterns, glossy glazes, and oxides, transforming marine debris into a precious jewel case.
 This series evokes the memory of the feast, the sea, and the artistic gesture.

 Coral bowl

 This sculptural, circular terracotta bowl is richly decorated with reliefs reminiscent of corals, anemones, and marine polyps.
-Its surface is enhanced with a glossy black and white glaze, the contrast of which accentuates the textures and reinforces its organic yet aquatic appearance.
+Its surface is enhanced with a glossy black and white glaze, the contrast of which accentuates the textures and reinforces its organic, yet aquatic appearance.

 © 2025 by Sonya Kertész